jasonw0416/shopify_challenge/README.md

 ![Screenshot](/Images/readme_image2.png?)

 You need to fill in the Old Title field that you wish to edit.
-Also, you need to fill in at least one of the fields: New Title, New Price, New Description.
+Also, you need to fill in at least one of the fields: New Title, New Price, New Stock, New Description.

 If you don't fill in any of the 3 "New" fields, you will get an alert.